rmonat/errors-due-to-research-software/README.md

 # Errors due to research software
 This repo is a list of papers and articles that discuss errors in research due to software errors.

 Please feel free to make additions, keeping the lists in chronologic order (by year), and formatting entries similarly to exisiting ones (title, author, publisher, year.
 DOI/URL).
+If you want to add a comment as well, feel free, but please indent it as shown in "A Scientist's Nightmare" entry.
 See the [contributing guidelines](https://github.com/danielskatz/errors-due-to-research-software/edit/main/README.md#contributing) below.

 ## Papers / articles related to research software